 - Liposuction and Fat Grafting: Liposuction is often combined with the procedures mentioned above to refine the result.
 Fat that is removed during liposuction may be grafted or injected into areas such as the cheeks or temples to correct volume loss.

-- Noninvasive Skin Treatment: The quality of the skin may also be treated to correct irregular pigmentation, fine lines and to tighten thin skin.
-Chemical peels or laser treatments may also be used to improve the skin and fine tune the facelift result.
+- Noninvasive Skin Treatment: The quality of the skin may also be treated to correct irregular pigmentation, and fine lines and to tighten thin skin.
+Chemical peels or laser treatments may also be used to improve the skin and fine-tune the facelift result.